streetsidesoftware/cspell/README.md

 ## Related Packages

 - [cspell-cli](https://github.com/streetsidesoftware/cspell-cli) -- `cspell-cli` is useful for including `cspell` directly from GitHub.

   Example install: `npm install -g git+https://github.com/streetsidesoftware/cspell-cli`.

   This will add the `cspell-cli` command, which is an alias of the `cspell` command.

-## cspell for enterprise
+## CSpell for enterprise

 Available as part of the Tidelift Subscription.

-The maintainers of cspell and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
+The maintainers of CSpell and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source packages you use to build your applications.
 Save time, reduce risk, and improve code health, while paying the maintainers of the exact packages you use.
 [Learn more.](https://tidelift.com/subscription/pkg/npm-cspell?utm_source=npm-cspell&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)